Nevio111998/algorithmic-trading-trendstrategy/README.md

 The backtest results and performance metrics are discussed and interpreted in the corresponding project documentation.

+## Version 2.0 – Bachelor Thesis Extension

+**TrendFollowingEA_V2.0** was further developed as part of the bachelor thesis and builds on the first version created during the previous academic project.
+While the original signal logic remains unchanged, the Expert Advisor was extended with a technical safety, risk, execution, and monitoring framework.

+The main extensions in V2.0 include:

+- Spread Guard for controlling increased trading costs
+- Volatility Guard for blocking exceptional ATR spikes
+- Volatility regime classification for additional market context analysis
+- Pre-trade validation for terminal, symbol, tick, and data checks
+- Circuit Breaker for daily loss limits, consecutive losses, and technical execution errors
+- Exposure and margin checks before order execution
+- Execution hardening with retry logic, slippage control, and post-trade verification
+- Persistent state handling for restart and crash safety
+- Extended Trade Journal and RejectedTrades logging with reason codes
+- Preparation for a controlled demo-live trading environment

+This version is intended as a technically extended framework for the bachelor thesis.
+It should not be understood as a fully validated live trading bot for real-money trading.

 ## Disclaimer

 This code is provided for research and educational purposes only.